getify/You-Dont-Know-JS/scope & closures/ch5.md

 ES6 adds first-class syntax support for the concept of modules.
 They are not, in large part, new functionality, but rather better syntax than the function patterns we just examined.

-At the time of this writing, ES6 modules (should) look something like this:
+At the time of this writing, ES6 modules (using the "inline module declaration" syntax) look like this:

 ```js
 module "bar" {